Kate Lawler: ‘I don’t know why I can’t grow up!’

 Kate Lawler practically vibrates with energy and curiosity, jumping with thoughts, feelings and opinions she has no qualms sharing.
 Whether it’s the micro-needling she had the day before, her skin still smarting (“I look a little bit Donald Trump!”), her love of a pisco sour or postnatal depression, she’s frank, funny and really quite dazzling.

-We’re chatting because she’s teamed up with Adaptil, who make calming products for anxious dogs.
+We’re chatting because she’s teamed up with Adaptil, who make calming products for anxious dogs, and March is Pet Anxiety Month.
 Lawler, 44, adores her two, Baxter and Shirley, who have struggled with fireworks and public transport.
 “They are never not happy to see you,” she says.
 “They bring this level of internal joy that I can’t describe.
-Dogs are almost like magic.”
+Dogs are almost like magic.

 Hers are considered siblings to her four-year-old, Noa, who she shares with husband Martin ‘Boj’ Bojtos.
 “Our daughter’s at a stage where she’s asking for a sibling, and I’m like, ‘You’ve got two: Baxter and Shirley,’ and I’m so sorry, but I can’t do that again,” she says with a laugh.
 “I don’t know how anyone does it again!”